RoryDeken/golf-club-calculator/README.md

 ---

+This application was written using node v18.13.0 and may or may not work with later or earlier versions.

+Switch to the `/frontend` directory and run `npm install`

+Once the dependencies have been installed run `npm run dev` to start Vite and load the UI.

+You should now be able to see the app running on port 3000.

+**_Note_**: This is currently set up to make requests to localhost:8080 as the urls are currently hardcoded to use the api provided by the backend spring application

-This is a simple proof of concept app and is not intended for production
+This is a simple proof of concept app and is not intended for production.
+It is currently under development so by no means is this a finished product.